RaeSalazar/portfolio-site/_design/website-redesign.md

 ---
 title: "Website Redesign"
-tools: [Photoshop]
+tools: [Photoshop, Dreamweaver]
-description: "A typographic poster series exploring contrast, scale, and rhythm."
+description: "Developing a Website with the prinicples of Design"
 layout:
 permalink:
 ---

 ## Project Overview

-This poster series was created to explore how typography can communicate emotion and energy through layout.
+This website was created to emulate an online pressence of a brand.

 ## Tools & Techniques

-- Adobe Photoshop
+- Adobe Photoshop for wireframing
+- Dreamweaver for code

 ## Outcomes

-This project helped develop a stronger sense of visual hierarchy and gave me the opportunity to experiment with type-as-image.
+This project helped develop strong problem solving skills.